Field artillery in the American Civil War: Howitzers

 24-pounder Howitzer of Austrian manufacture imported by the Confederacy.
 Its tube was shorter and lighter than Federal 24-pounder Howitzers.

 Howitzers were short-barreled guns that were optimized for firing explosive shells in a high trajectory, but also for spherical case shot and canister, over a shorter range than the guns.
 While field use alluded to firing at targets consisting of enemy forces arrayed in the open, howitzers were considered the weapon of choice if the opposing forces were concealed behind terrain features or fortifications.
 It cost about $500.
 Howitzers used lighter gunpowder charges than guns of corresponding caliber.
 Field howitzer calibers used in the Civil War were 12-pounder (4.62 inch bore), 24-pounder (5.82 inch bore), and 32-pounder (6.41 inch bore).
 Most of the howitzers used in the war were bronze, with notable exceptions of some of Confederate manufacture.

 Coupled to the 6-pounder field gun in allocations of the pre-war Army, the M1841 12-pounder howitzer was represented by Models of 1835, 1838 and 1841.
-With a light weight and respectable projectile payload, the 12-pounder was only cycled out of the main field army inventories as production and availability of the 12-pounder "Napoleon" rose, and would see action in the Confederate armies up to the very end.
+With a lightweight and respectable projectile payload, the 12-pounder was only cycled out of the main field army inventories as production and availability of the 12-pounder "Napoleon" rose, and would see action in the Confederate armies up to the very end.